dakshvanshaj/flights-price-prediction-mlops/docs/API/api_reference.md

 ### 5.4.
 Building and Running the Docker Image

 1.  **Build the Docker Image**
-    Navigate to the project root directory (where the `Dockerfile` is located) and run:
+    Navigate to the project root directory and run:
     ```bash
     docker build -t prediction-server:0.4 . -f src/prediction_server/Dockerfile
     ```